ArmaghanSarvar/mda-ArmaghanSarvar/README.md

-This repository is made for my Mini Data Analysis for STAT 545A course
+This repository is made for my Mini Data Analysis project for STAT 545A course